What Is an Authentication Agent: Definition and Use Cases

 Compliance and Audit Considerations

 Given agents handle sensitive credentials, logging and audit trails are essential for regulatory compliance including SOC 2, HIPAA, and GDPR.
+See Deck Security for how production platforms handle these requirements.

 When to Disable or Replace an Authentication Agent